21 Reasons Why Poor People Stay Poor in America

-So, what’s keeping people poor?
-We’re breaking down 21 reasons why poverty doesn’t just happen, it’s designed to stick.
-Some of these might surprise you.
+So, why do poor people stay poor?
+Here are 21 reasons poverty in America doesn’t just happen, it’s structured to last.
+Some will probably surprise you.
 Others will make you shake your head.
-Either way, understanding them is the first step toward changing them.

 Table of Contents